Slow-wave sleep: Neural control of slow-wave sleep

 Several neurotransmitters are involved in sleep and waking patterns: acetylcholine, norepinephrine, serotonin, histamine, and orexin.
 Neocortical neurons fire spontaneously during slow-wave sleep, thus they seem to play a role during this period of sleep.
-Also, these neurons appear to have some sort of internal dialogue, which accounts for the mental activity during this state where there is no information from external signals (because of the synaptic inhibition at the thalamic level).
+Also, these neurons appear to have some form of internal dialogue, which accounts for the mental activity during this state where there is no information from external signals (because of the synaptic inhibition at the thalamic level).
 The rate of recall of dreams during this state of sleep is relatively high compared to the other levels of the sleep cycle.
-This indicates that mental activity is closer to real life events.
+This indicates that mental activity is closer to real-life events.